✔︎ Last updated on November 2nd, 2024

 And thankfully, I found one after a little tinkering and testing.

-This will remove the paywall from the webpage.
+This should remove the paywall from the webpage.
 You can now read your article.

 Why and how does this work?